Zoom launches $100M Zoom Apps investment fund – TechCrunch

 “We’re looking for companies with a viable product and early market traction, and a commitment to developing on and investing in the Zoom ecosystem,” Zoom’s Colin Born wrote in a blog post announcing the new program.

-The company’s corporate development team with heavy involvement from the Zoom executive team will be in charge of selecting and managing the portfolio companies.
+The company’s corporate development team, with heavy involvement from the Zoom executive team, will be in charge of selecting and managing the portfolio companies.
 The company plans to invest between $250,000 and $2.5 million in each startup in the portfolio.

 “A big part of this is helping facilitate those early companies and giving them the access to resources and connections within Zoom, so that they can grow and succeed,” Zoom CTO Brendan Ittelson told me.